 We know that bad things can happen to good people.
-We also know that good people can sometimes make a bad decision.
+We also know those good people can sometimes make a bad decision.
 A criminal record can lead to missed opportunities, particularly when it comes to travelling.
 When a permanent resident of Canada wishes to enter the United States, they will need to provide certain documentation upon attempting to cross the border.
 Usually, your passport and a valid visa will suffice.
 However, if you have a Canadian criminal record, you will also need a US Entry Waiver.
-This waiver is issued by DHS (Department of Homeland Security), ensuring that you are allowed entry into the United States.
+This entry waiver is issued by DHS (Department of Homeland Security), ensuring that you are allowed entry into the United States.

 REMOVE YOUR CRIMINAL RECORD